 Being part of a community and organising local activities are central to our operations.

-The identity issues raised by site-specific works of art are a starting point for our work.
-We can use art to reflect on who we are, what groups we want to belong to, and what kind of signs and signals we want to create in our environment.
-In line with our motto, everyone should have the opportunity to achieve personal growth, to learn and to be creative.
+Being part of a community and organising local activities are central to our operations.
+Site-specific art-making, relating to cultural identities, is a starting point for our work.
+We can use art to reflect on who we are, and what kind of signs and signals we want to create with it in our cultures and environments.
+We believe that everyone should have the opportunity to achieve personal growth, learn and be creative.

 We produce multi-arts and multimedia events, festivals, exhibitions, seminars, workshops and publications through means of environmental art, working with museums, municipalities, artists and various local, national and international organisations.